confluentinc/examples/clickstream/docs/index.rst

 .. _clickstream-view-grafana:

 ---------------------------------------------
-Load and View the Clickstream Data in Grafana
+Load the Clickstream Data in Grafana
 ---------------------------------------------
 Send the KSQL tables to Elasticsearch and Grafana.